codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 ---
 title: "GitHub Actions"
-description: "Connect your GitHub Actions pipelines to Codefresh"
+description: ""
 group: integrations
 toc: true
 ---

-Codefresh Hosted GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
+Use Codefresh Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.
-GitHub Actions is one of the external CI solutions that you can connect to Codefresh.
+GitHub Actions is one of the third-party CI solutions that you can connect to Codefresh.

 For information on how to use the image reporting action in your GitHub Action pipeline and how to configure the integration, see [CI Integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).